openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 **Difficult Terrain.** A pool of sludge that cuts movement speed in half or a thin beam that provides a perilous shortcut to the big boss are the sorts of options that allow PCs to make meaningful decisions with their move actions.

-**Hazards.** Consider adding an extra count in the initiative for some sort of natural or supernatural hazard, such as a steaming geyser or poisonous mushroom spore.
+**Hazards.** Consider adding an extra count in the initiative for some sort of natural or extraordinary hazard, such as a steaming geyser or poisonous mushroom spore.
 Once per round, randomly choose a PC or two to fall victim to these perils of the battlefield.

 ### Encounter Consequences